 I asked these questions of the gospel accounts and the Book of Mormon and came away with two very different sets of answers.
 There are many good reasons to accept the early dating of the gospels and their reliability as eyewitness accounts.
 In each of the above listed criteria, the gospels pass the test.
 I’ve written an entire chapter in my book examining the evidence for early dating and the historical reliability of the gospel eyewitness accounts.
 After examining the accounts using the tools that are employed by historians and detectives, I concluded that the gospels are reliable.
 Unfortunately, the Book of Mormon doesn’t withstand evidential scrutiny nearly as well.
 Written in the first half of the 19th century, it fails to record anything about the ancient past that can be verified in any of the ways I’ve described.
 In fact, in each of the categories of inquiry I’ve offered to answer the issue of antiquity, the book of Mormon fails miserably.

-I recently asked a Mormon Scholar to tell me how she knew the book of Mormon was a true, reliable account of the ancient past.
+I once asked a Mormon Scholar to tell me how she knew the book of Mormon was a true, reliable account of the ancient past.
 She told me that she had asked God about it and she believed that God had given her a “spiritual confirmation”.
 It struck me that this method for determining antiquity was misguided.
 While prayer might be one way to determine if and ancient holy book is holy, there are other, better established investigative approaches that ought to be employed to determine if an ancient holy book is ancient.
 We shouldn’t attempt to answer questions about divinity before we answer questions about antiquity.
 If a text is lying to us about events in the ancient past, it cannot be from God.
 For this reason, the first question we ought to ask any text that claims to be an ancient, holy book is simply this: Is the text truly a work from the ancient past?